-- Identify the species of seagrass within the quadrat and determine the percent contribution of each species (starting with least abundant, total composition must equal 100%) - Use seagrass species identification keys provided and use more than 1 feature to identify each species
+- Identify the species of seagrass within the quadrat and determine the percent contribution of each species (always start with least abundant species, total composition must equal 100%). - Use seagrass species identification keys provided and use more than 1 feature to identify each species.